ArtemDyachuk/Project-Keystone/README.md

 ## 📄 **License**

-This project is licensed under the MIT License.
+This project is currently in active development.
+Upon release, it will be licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.